christino156/java-notes/readme.md

 ### Streams

 The ```Stream API``` is used to process collections of objects.
 A stream is a sequence of objects that supports various methods which can be pipelined to produce the desired result.
-The features of Java stream are –
+The features of Java stream are:

 * A stream is not a data structure instead it takes input from the Collections, Arrays or I/O channels.
 * Streams don’t change the original data structure, they only provide the result as per the pipelined methods.